Tame or wild Toeplitz shifts: Introduction

 We investigate the notion of tameness for the class of Toeplitz shifts, which are almost automorphic extensions of odometers (procyclic group rotations).
-Oxtoby gave a first example of a minimal system which is not uniquely ergodic by constructing a particular Toeplitz shift \cite{Oxtoby:1952}.
-Jacobs and Keane defined and studied Toeplitz shifts systematically in \cite{Jacobs-Keane}, recognising their close relation to Toeplitz's constructions in \cite{Toeplitz:1928}; they have since enjoyed ample attention due to their dynamical diversity and their relevance in measurable and topological dynamics, see e.g.\ \cite{MarkleyPaul1979,Downarowicz1991,BulatekKwiatowski1992,Iwanik1996,DownarowiczLacroix1998,GjerdeJohansen,DownarowiczSerafin2003,DownarowiczKasjan2015,BaakeJaegerLenz2016} as well as \cite{Downarowicz2005} for a survey and further references.
-Gjerde and Johansen \cite{GjerdeJohansen} represent Toeplitz shifts as Bratteli-Vershik systems where the Bratteli diagrams are appropriately constrained, and it is this representation that is particularly useful to us.
-The Toeplitz shift has {\em finite Toeplitz rank} if it has such a representation for which the number of vertices at each level of the Bratteli diagram is uniformly bounded.
+In this class, Oxtoby found a first example of a minimal system which is not uniquely ergodic \cite{Oxtoby:1952}.
+Jacobs and Keane defined and studied Toeplitz shifts systematically in \cite{Jacobs-Keane}, recognising their close relation to Toeplitz's constructions in \cite{Toeplitz:1928}.
+Toeplitz shifts have since enjoyed ample attention due to their dynamical diversity and their relevance in measurable and topological dynamics, see e.g.\ \cite{MarkleyPaul1979,Williams,Downarowicz1991,BulatekKwiatowski1992,Iwanik1996,DownarowiczLacroix1998,GjerdeJohansen,DownarowiczSerafin2003,DownarowiczKasjan2015,BaakeJaegerLenz2016} as well as \cite{Downarowicz2005} for a survey and further references.
+Gjerde and Johansen \cite{GjerdeJohansen} represent Toeplitz shifts as Bratteli-Vershik systems where the Bartlett diagrams are appropriately constrained, and it is this representation that is particularly useful to us.
+The Toeplitz shift has {\em finite Toeplitz rank} if it has such a representation for which the number of vertices at each level of the Bartlett diagram is uniformly bounded.
 We show

 \begin{thm} Let $(X, T)$ be a Toeplitz shift of finite Toeplitz rank.
 Then $(X,T)$ is tame if and only if its maximal equicontinuous factor has only countably many singular points. \end{thm}

 As a corollary to Theorem~\ref{thm: A}, we get the following necessary and sufficient criterion for tameness of substitution shifts of constant length.
 Note that in this case, the property of having only finitely many orbits of singular points can be easily read off from an associated graph introduced in \cite{CovenQuasYassawi2016}.
 We elaborate on this in the main body of this work. \begin{thm} Let $\theta$ be a primitive aperiodic substitution of constant length.
 The associated shift $(X_\theta, T)$ is tame if and only if $\theta$ has a coincidence and the maximal equicontinuous factor contains only finitely many orbits of singular points. \end{thm}